Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Introduction

-While there have been studies on emotion classification under the paradigm of perspectivism, we are not aware of any work that studies the importance of context to disambiguate emotion analysis in a controlled manner.\footnote{It should be noted however, that emotion recognition in conversations typically does consider context, but not to disambiguate otherwise unclear utterances in a controlled manner \citep[i.a.]{hu-etal-2021-dialoguecrn}.} Ambiguity in the interpretation of event descriptions viewed in isolation can stem from missing essential information, which can also lead to uncertainty in emotion responses.
+While there have been studies on emotion classification under the paradigm of perspectivism \citep[i.a.]{milkowski-etal-2021-personal,suzuki-etal-2022-emotional,KAZIENKO202343,troiano2023dimensional}, we are not aware of any work that studies the importance of context to disambiguate emotion analysis in a controlled manner.\footnote{Emotion recognition in conversations does consider context, but not to disambiguate otherwise unclear utterances in a controlled manner \citep[i.a.]{hu-etal-2021-dialoguecrn}.} Ambiguity in the interpretation of event descriptions viewed in isolation can stem from missing essential information, which can also lead to uncertainty in emotion responses.
 Furthermore, not all event descriptions elicit distinct emotions; some are devoid of specific emotion, and thus can be filled only through narratives.
 We approach disambiguation by generating different contexts as sequences of preceding events, thereby examining how various backstories can have different effects on the emotion interpretation of that event.
-Our proposed systems generate event chains by prompting a large language model (LLM) in different settings, with the goal to understand whether the contexts generated with these methods enable humans to annotate emotions more reliably.
+Our proposed systems generate event chains by prompting a large language model (LLM) in different settings, with the goal to understand whether these contexts lead to a higher agreement in human annotation of emotions.